GGonnerman/CS4550_Compiler/README.md

 - `tests/test_semantic_analyzer.py`: contains a number of tests for the semantic analyzer
 - `tests/programs/`: contains professor provided klein programs (used in testing)

+## Interested in Code Generation, TM, and Memory Management?

+- Documentation for these topics can be found [here](./doc/code-generator-memory-explained.md)!

 ## Known Bugs

 ### Scanner: